-In order to reduce seam bias, spell data are preloaded by prior wave information.
-This information from previous waves can be revoked by the respondent during the current interview.
-Spell datasets therefore also contain information about revocations (variables disagint, disagwave).
-The reasons for a revocation or contradiction are manifold; they depend mainly on the information that is presented to the respondent to remember the episode (see the questionnaires for the exact wording of the episode data collection).
+To make it easier for respondents to answer the life history modules and to minimize recall errors, information on episodes from previous interviews is preloaded.
+This information can be subsequently revoked during the current interview.
+The spell datasets also contain these revocations or contradictions (variables disagint, disagwave).
+The reasons for that are manifold; they primarily depend on the information presented to the interviewed person to remember an episode (the exact wording of the episode data collection can be seen in the questionnaires).

-If an episode is later revoked by the respondent, this episode is marked accordingly in the dataset.
-The respective information is collected again in the current interview and saved as a new episode in the actual data collection wave.
-The updated spell is not flagged as a corrected spell.
-The identification of related spells (=previously given information plus their correction in the following wave) is up to the data user.
-Please note: Since it is technically impossible to specify a start date for an episode prior to the last interview date, virtually all corrected spell episodes are left-censored.
-The only exception are episodes that started on the interview date of the last wave.
+Subsequently revoked episodes are marked accordingly in the respective dataset.
+The information collected again in the current interview is additionally stored as a new episode in the corresponding (more recent) survey wave.
+That updated episode is not marked as a corrected spell.
+The identification of related spells - original information plus its correction in the subsequent survey wave - is up to the data user.
+It should be noted that virtually all corrected episodes are left-censored.
+This is because it is technically not possible to specify a start date for an episode in the interview that precedes the last interview.
+The earliest start date is for episodes that began on the interview date of the last survey.